 First owner and builder Stephen Kult was born in Hamburg or Württemberg in the German States about 1830.
 Already at the 1857 special U. S. Census for the Minnesota Territory Kult is found living in Carver, his given occupation a shoemaker.
 Three years later at the 1860 U. S. Census for Carver he is found with the occupation of tailor, and married to Margaret (probably the daughter of George Herdt who died in 1871), an immigrant from Hesse in the German States, who was born about 1834.
+Stephen Kult was the proprietor of the Stuttgarter House Hotel on Broadway in Carver, which was once located next to the Carver House Hotel, and also included a saloon.
+On Mar.
+3, 1862

+Kult put on a grand ball at the Stuttgarter, providing music and selling 75-cent tickets to the event to German immigrants from miles around.
 Kult is named on the Pole Tax list of eligible voters in Carver for the years 1863-64.
 In 1864 Kult acquired a portion of the land of the neighboring Temperance Hotel complex from hotel owner Ferdinand Strache.
 One report states that this land was payment for a gambling debt.
 In the Minnesota Gazatteer and Business Directory for 1865 Stephen Kult is advertised as a saloon operator, though the location of his establishment is not noted.
 A Weekly Valley Herald newspaper item in Oct.
 1868 noted that Stephen Kult was running the Rutli Saloon and selling liquors and cigars.
 Sometime during the period 1864-1869 Kult erected a large brick store on this site, which by 1869 was being occupied by Dr. C. E. Rogers, a Carver physician.
 In May 1869 Dr. Rogers was appointed postmaster in Carver, Kult's building perhaps then serving as the post office for Carver.
 In September 1869 Dr. Rogers expanded into an additional venture by opening a dry goods and grocery store in the building.